robmasocco/AOS-TAG/ideas.md

 - Is indexed by int keys.
 - Each entry is an int "tag descriptor", index in the array.
 - Must be optimized for speed, "cache-like".
-- Must be protected from concurrent access, using an rw_semaphore at least.
+- Must be protected from concurrent access; see below.
+- Splay trees might be a good idea, using join-based alternative for deletion (to avoid splaying the predecessor to the top) and make nodes (structures) cache-aligned (in GCC: "struct ... {...} ... \__attribute__ ((aligned (L1_CACHE_BYTES)));").
+See [here](https://en.wikipedia.org/wiki/Splay_tree).

 # OPERATIONS DETAILS

 ## *int tag_get(int key, int command, int permission)*

 Opens a new instance of the service.
 You can open whatever instance you want but if permissions aren't ok for you then **all subsequent *receives* and *sends* will fail**.
+This behavior is intended since tag descriptors don't really mean much.

-This uses instance rw_sems as a writer to avoid race conditions with itself, while also checking for any activity on an instance.
+This uses instance rw_sems as a writer to avoid race conditions on an instance.

 Returns the tag descriptor (array index) of the new instance, or -1 and *errno* is set to indicate the cause of the error.